-The research group is focused on the chemistry of low dimensional materials.
-Currently it research activity is deals with the preparation and characterization of new nanomaterials with multifunctional properties:
+Our research group is developing the chemistry of low dimensional materials.
+The research activity deals with the preparation and characterization of nanomaterials with multifunctional properties:

 - One-dimensional coordination polymers with electrical properties, and their potential use as “molecular wires”, and the use of coordination polymers of lamellar structure to produce nanometric films and monomolecular thickness [Nature Nano 5 (2010) 110-115; Nature Commun.
 4, 1709 (2013); Chem.
 Soc.
 Rev. 2010, 39, 4220–4233; Angew.
 Chem.
 Int.
 Ed.
 56, 987 –991 (2017)].